Signal-ID/www-heropixel-com/website/versioned_docs/version-0.0.1/faq.md

 - A remarketing pixel is a small piece of code that you add to your website.
 It helps you track visitors and build audiences for your marketing and advertising campaigns based on their behavior on your site.

-### How does the Hero Pixel work?
+### How does the HeroPixelwork?

-- The Hero Pixel tracks visitors to your website and collects their contact information.
+- The HeroPixeltracks visitors to your website and collects their contact information.
 This data allows you to create detailed audience lists and reach out to your audience directly through personalized messages.

-### How do I install the Hero Pixel on my website?
+### How do I install the HeroPixelon my website?

-- To install the Hero Pixel, add the provided pixel code to the HTML of your website.
+- To install the HeroPixel add the provided pixel code to the HTML of your website.
 Detailed instructions for installation can be found in our [Getting Started Guide](/docs/start-registration).

-### What kind of data does the Hero Pixel collect?
+### What kind of data does the HeroPixelcollect?

-- The Hero Pixel collects data such as contact information, pageview information, browser information, browsing behavior, and custom data fields that you define.
+- The HeroPixelcollects data such as contact information, pageview information, browser information, browsing behavior, and custom data fields that you define.
 This data helps you build a detailed profile of your audience.

-### Can I use the Hero Pixel for email marketing?
+### Can I use the HeroPixelfor email marketing?

-- Yes, the Hero Pixel collects contact details that you can use to initiate personal conversations and email marketing campaigns with your audience.
+- Yes, the HeroPixelcollects contact details that you can use to initiate personal conversations and email marketing campaigns with your audience.

 ### Is the data accurate?